Let's Merlot: It's the ninth year for #MerlotMe

 Among the reasons for Merlot’s calamitous downfall, Carpenter pointed to over planting.
 “The industry thought Merlot was going to be the next white Zinfandel and planted it everywhere,” Carpenter noted.

-Earlier this summer, I had the opportunity to visit Duckhorn Vineyards and Markham Vineyards, two of the valley’s pre-eminent Merlot houses.
+Earlier this summer, on my visit to Napa, I had the opportunity to visit Duckhorn Vineyards and Markham Vineyards, two of the Valley’s pre-eminent Merlot houses.

 Duckhorn’s house style expresses a denseness, a mid-palate weight, with oak structured as a frame around the fruit.
 Most of them are 85 percent Merlot with supporting part played by other varieties.
 However, the 2017 Atlas Peak Merlot from Stagecoach Vineyard was 100 percent Merlot, aromatic and spice-driven with hints of clove and cinnamon.